fsharp/fslang-design/RFCs/FS-1131-NoCompilerInliningAttribute.md

 # Detailed design

 We add `NoCompilerInliningAttribute` to FSharp.Core.
-The attribute can be applied to both let-bound values and functions, which the F# compiler then guarantees not to inline:
+The attribute can be applied to both let-bound values, functions and instance methods, which the F# compiler then guarantees not to inline:

 ```fsharp
 let functionInlined () = 3